sharadalt/blocitoff/README.md

 get consistently put off.
 To address the problem of to-do list clutter, we create Blocitoff.

-Blocitoff will aim to keep to-do lists manageable by automatically deleting to-do items have not been completed after seven days.
+Blocitoff will aim to keep to-do lists manageable by automatically deleting to-do items that have not been completed after seven days.

-This README would normally document whatever steps are necessary to get the application up and running.
+To start the application you run it like any other rails application with the command, first start the rails server
+ $ rails s and goto the localhost:3000, to make sure the app is running locally.

+ For the use case, goto the link, https://sharadalt.github.io/portfolio/blokitoff